 PHAs must track the 24-month phase-period for each eligible family, even if a family's expenses go below the appropriate phase-in percentage, during the first or second 12-month phase-in period.
 The phase-in must continue for families who move to another public housing unit at the same BHA.
 When the family is treated as a new admission under a different property/program (e.g., the family moves from public housing to the HCV program), unless the BHA has a written policy to continue the phased-in relief upon admission, the family's expense deduction will be calculated using the 10-percent threshold unless request for general relief is approved by the BHA.
-When a family moves with continued assistance or ports to a new BHA, the family must continue to receive the phased-in relief.
+When a family moves with continued assistance or ports to a new BHA, the family must continue to receive the phase-in relief.
 The family must receive the remaining calendar months of the percentage phase-in.
-The BHA must use the existing phase-in documentation to determine the remaining calendar months and the percentage phase-in.